The best camping knives 2023: folding knives for backcountry adventures

 Carbon steel blade will rust easily

 With its rounded handle and long metal bolsters, this knife possesses all the classic features of a traditional Barlow pocket-knife.
 As such it will appeal to outdoors lovers who appreciate heritage kit.
 This particular model boasts nickel silver bolsters, natural canvas micarta scales and a clip-point blade made from O1 steel.
 This is a basic carbon steel that sharpens easily and is relatively tough, developing an appealing patina over time.
-It needs a little more care and attention than stainless steel versions in order to prevent rust though.
+We found it needs a little more care and attention than stainless steel versions in order to prevent rust though.

 In use, the knife has a reassuringly stiff backspring with a pronounced half-stop for safety.
 It’s a knife designed for deliberate, leisurely use rather than quick deployment.
 If that’s also how you like to enjoy the great outdoors – we’re thinking relaxed camping weekends in the countryside rather than ultralight mountain missions – you’ll doubtless appreciate the old-world charm of this handsome knife.